Electric-Coin-Company/zcash-android-wallet-sdk/README.md

 1. Android Studio will warn about the Gradle checksum.
 This is a [known issue](https://github.com/gradle/gradle/issues/9361) and can be safely ignored.

 ## Unstable Features
-### Non-linear compact blocks synchronization
+### Spend-before-Sync compact blocks synchronization algorithm
-- CompactBlockProcessor now processes compact blocks from the lightwalletd server in a **non-linear** order.
+- CompactBlockProcessor now processes compact blocks from the lightwalletd server in a **spend-before-sync** order.
 This feature shortens the time after which a wallet's spendable balance can be used.
 - Use the new `syncAlgorithm` parameter of `Synchronizer.new()` or `WalletCoordinator()` to select preferred `CompactBlockProcessor` block synchronizing algorithm.
-It can be of `CompactBlockProcessor.SyncAlgorithm.LINEAR` or `NON_LINEAR`.
+It can be of `CompactBlockProcessor.SyncAlgorithm.LINEAR` or `SPEND_BEFORE_SYNC`.
 The LINEAR type is automatically used if the client app does not specify otherwise.
-Please note that the NON_LINEAR type is currently unstable and still under development.
+Please note that the SPEND_BEFORE_SYNC type is currently unstable and still under development.